Saketha4/Metabolic-Model-of-Pseudomonas-putida-KT2440/README.md

 # Metabolic-Model-of-Pseudomonas-putida-KT2440
 Pseudomonas putida KT2440 is a versatile bacterium known for its ability to degrade aromatic compounds, produce organic acids, and contribute to bioremediation processes.
-This Genome-Scale Metabolic Model (GEM) for P. putida KT2440 is aimed at simulating the metabolic behavior of this bacterium to understand its metabolic network and optimize it for biotechnological applications such as biofuel production, biodegradation, and industrial chemical synthesis.
+This Metabolic Model (GEM) for P. putida KT2440 is aimed at simulating the metabolic behavior of this bacterium to understand its metabolic network and optimize it for biotechnological applications such as biofuel production, biodegradation, and industrial chemical synthesis.

 PPU_Model
 ## Model Description: